-I like to simmer my soups as long as possible to get a more concentrated flavour.
-However, this soup is pretty bold, and even more flavourful the days afterwards!
+I like to simmer my soups as long as possible to get a more concentrated flavor.
+However, this soup is pretty bold, and even more flavorful the days afterwards!

 Thai Turkey Meal Prep Lettuce Wraps from Sweet Peas and Saffron